Welcome to the Worldwide Greathead family my One-Name Study - Person Page 112

 P H Tim Le Riche

 Tim had a tobacco farm in partnership with his brother Frank.
-He had been studying medicine, following in his father's footsteps but Frank left England for Rhodesia and Tim soon followed and joined Frank on the farm.3 P H Tim Le Riche married Phyllis Elise Greathead, daughter of James Henry Horatio Greathead and Helen Douglas Huntly, in April 1928 in Southern Rhodesia, South Africa.3 Tim and Frank sold their farm in 1930 .
+He had been studying medicine, following in his father's footsteps but Frank left England for Rhodesia and Tim soon followed and joined Frank on the farm.3 Philip Henry Tim Le Riche married Phyllis Elise Greathead, daughter of James Henry Horatio Greathead and Helen Douglas Huntly, in April 1928 in Southern Rhodesia, South Africa.3 Tim and Frank sold their farm in 1930 .
 Frank returned to England, Tim and Phyllis came to Kenya to join Ken.
 Phyllis's mother, Eileen and the boys, Godfrey and Guy soon followed, although Helen died shortly after arriving in Nairobi.

 Tim taught at Nakuru Primary School for some years.
-In 1935-6 Tim took long leave and the family went to England where Tim did further study and on their rreturn to Kenya he was employed as Inspector of African schools, stationed at Kabate near Nairobi.3
+In 1935-6 Tim took long leave and the family went to England where Tim did further study and on their rreturn to Kenya he was employed as Inspector of African schools, stationed at Kabate near Nairobi.3 His wife Phyllis died on 1938 in Nairobi, Kenya.1,2,3,4 He married Margaret Mackie.5

 Sources of Information